MiguelSombrero/cyber-security-base-project/README.md

 ## Tests

-System level tests are executed with SpringBootTest for testing controllers, and with FluentLenium for testing views.
+Integration tests are executed with SpringBootTest (controllers) and FluentLenium (views).
 Controllers have pretty good test coverage, but with views I only tested login and register pages.
 Services is also lacking unit tests.

 ## Commands